oresteafrica/corona/README.md

 Active
 Combined_Key

-A window on data set is available at [http://oreste.parlatano.org/corona/JHU-daily/](http://oreste.parlatano.org/corona/JHU-daily/)
+A window on data set is available [here](http://oreste.parlatano.org/corona/JHU-daily/)

+An implementation of a web app is available [here](http://oreste.parlatano.org/corona/)